dougeby/IntuneDocs/intune-user-help/using-your-macos-device-with-intune.md

 # Using your macOS device with Intune Company Portal

-This article lists tasks and information specific to the Company Portal for macOS, and can help you troubleshoot and manage your macOS device.
+This article lists tasks and information specific to the Company Portal for macOS.
+Use it to help you troubleshoot and manage your macOS device.
 Click any link to see more details, steps, and screenshots.

 ## Supported versions

-The Intune Company Portal for macOS currently supports OS X El Capitan 10.11 and later for macOS devices.
+The Company Portal for macOS currently supports OS X El Capitan 10.11 and later for macOS devices.

 ## Enrolling into Intune and installing the Company Portal